nickjanssen/angus/README.md

 For both commands, you can find the built files inside the `dist/` folder.

 ### How does it work?
 The idea is that Angus has all build tasks pre-configured.
-You simply need to enable them for your app.
+You simple tell Angus what your app needs and how you'd like it to be built.
 Think of it as a declarative approach to the build process.
 No more Gruntfile fiddling!

 ## Bower